 How to do it

-Squeeze the oranges into juice and pour into a large jug.
+Squeeze the oranges into juice and pour it into a large pitcher.

 Add the cava, gin and vodka and mix well.